Weather Alerts for Central OR

 Details:

-11 inches possible.
-Winds could gust as high as 40 mph.
+accumulations up to 10 inches possible.
+Winds could gust as high

 * WHERE...East Slopes of the Oregon Cascades.